Employment Law: Pregnancy Discrimination Accommodations

 Last month, a California Court of Appeal voted yes on Sanchez v.
-Swissport, Inc. a case where a California woman was terminated for being unable to return to her job after a 19 week pregnancy disability leave.
+Swissport, Inc. a case where a California woman was terminated for being unable to return to her job after a 19-week pregnancy disability leave.
 The case is a “wake-up” call of sorts for employers to understand that simply complying with California pregnancy disability laws is not necessarily enough.
 It is unlawful in California for employers to discriminate in hiring, providing for leave, benefits or other conditions of employment due to pregnancy.
-Contact your Los Angeles employment lawyer, if you believe you are a victim of pregnancy discrimination.
+Contact your California Employment Lawyers employment lawyer, if you believe you are a victim of pregnancy discrimination.

 It is important for employers to understand the employee’s needs for any additional time needed after the expiration of their leave, rather than face the possibility of facing claims due to disability discrimination.
 Pregnancy discrimination is a form of sex discrimination and should not be treated less favorably.